German beheaded by Abu Sayyaf militants in Philippines

 - Militants' deadline for $600,000 ransom passed on Sunday

-(CNN)A German man has been beheaded by Abu Sayyaf militants in the southern Philippines after a deadline to pay his ransom passed, the Philippine government has said.
+(CNN)A German man has been beheaded by Abu Sayyaf militants in the southern Philippines after a deadline to pay his ransom passed.

-A video posted by the Philippines-based Islamist extremist group Abu Sayyaf and distributed by SITE Intelligence Group identifies the man as Jurgen Kantner, who has been held captive since November.
+Philippine and German officials confirmed that 70-year-old Jurgen Kantner had been killed after being held for three months by the Islamist militant group.

 It was the second time Kantner, 70, had been abducted.
 He was held along with his partner, Sabine Merz, by Somali pirates for nearly two months in 2008.

+Abu Sayyaf posted a gruesome video of its militants killing the man with a curved knife.
+The video was distributed by the SITE Intelligence Group.

+"The Federal Chancellor condemns the abominable act, which once again shows how unscrupulous and inhumane these terrorists are.
+We all must stand together and fight against them," German Chancellor Angela Merkel's spokesman Steffen Seibert said.

-In a text message to CNN, Philippines Secretary Jesus Dureza, the Presidential Peace Adviser, said the government strongly condemned "the barbaric beheading of yet another kidnap victim."
+Philippine Secretary Jesus Dureza, the Presidential Peace Adviser, said the government strongly condemned "the barbaric beheading of yet another kidnap victim."

 "Up to the last moment, many sectors, including the Armed Forces of the Philippines, exhausted all efforts to save his life.
 We all tried our best.
-But to no avail," he said.
+But to no avail," he said in a text message to CNN.

-A German official said the government was still checking the video's authenticity.

 The group had demanded 30 million Philippine pesos ($600,000) in exchange for Kantner's release, setting a deadline of February 26.